Welcome to the College of Health Sciences

 The College of Health Sciences at Rush University will be a world-class school of allied health sciences whose programs are recognized as among the best in the United States.

 Admission to the College of Health Sciences programs is on a competitive basis.
-Student selection is based on a number of factors, including overall grade-point average, prerequisite or science grade-point average, consistency of academic performance, coursework completed prior to application, examination scores, prior health care and life experiences and interpersonal abilities.
+Student selection is based on several factors, including overall grade-point average, prerequisite or science grade-point average, consistency of academic performance, coursework completed prior to application, examination scores, prior health care and life experiences and interpersonal abilities.
 The GRE graduate school entry exam score submission and a personal interview may be required by certain College of Health Sciences programs.
 For information on how to gain admission to a specific College of Health Sciences program, please consult the webpages for the relevant academic program at www.rushu.rush.edu/college-health-sciences/academic-programs.

 Application for admission into programs offered in the College of Health Sciences varies by program.
 For more information on application procedures, please consult the specific program and department webpages.